 Nowadays, laser engraving or laser marking technology is becoming popular among people as well as industrial manufacturers.
 It is increasingly being adopted by businesses, product designers, and even hobbyists to engrave or mark an object.
 Without using ink, it is a swift and easy way to personalize objects, like window glass, wine glasses, beer mugs, vases, or bottles.

 The laser engraving process involves striking the glass object with the laser, which creates a frosted effect.
-The technology is widely adopted by glass and other companies to engrave custom logos on their products.
+The technology is widely adopted by glass and other.

 When the laser strikes glass, it doesn’t deeply engrave the object but simply leaves a beautiful frosted effect on it.
 However, it is often seen that the laser process has left some roughness or chipping on the etched glass.
 If you are also a laser fan and want to create that amazing look on the glass without any roughness, follow these 7 tips.